Exposing the Cracks: Vulnerabilities of Retrieval-Augmented LLM-based Machine Translation: Experimental Settings

 Given a source sentence $x$ and retrieved context $c$, a model $M$ autoregressively generates a translation $y$.
 A ``fidelity'' score measuring how accurately the translation $y$ reflects the intended meaning $m$ of the source idiom.
 Following previous work~\cite{DBLP:conf/emnlp/LiuIXWXZ23,DBLP:conf/aaai/LiCYWYTX24}, we use a closed-source, high-performance language model \texttt{gpt-4o-mini} for the score's evaluation.
 This score can be formatted as:

 where $\text{Prompt}(y, m)$ is a prompt function that generates a text prompt for the LLM, $R$ is a random variable representing the LLM's output.
-To mitigate this uncertainty and improve the accuracy of the assessment, we integrate the LLM's output over 20 runs.
+We generate 20 outputs per instance and take the mode as the final score.
+This reduces the uncertainty in the model’s scoring as an evaluator.
 The fidelity score ranges from 0 to 3, where 0 indicates completely unfaithful and 3 indicates perfectly faithful.
-For detailed prompt information, please refer to Appendix B.1.
+Detailed prompts, variances, and standard deviations of the evaluation scores are provided in Appendix B.1 and B.3.

 The REAL-MT system is robust if the value of $\mathcal{F}(y, m)$ does not decrease when the context $c$ is noisy.
 For instance, an LLM's robustness is demonstrated if its translation remains unaffected even when the input meaning is incorrect.